 Photo of Mount Axtell by D. ScottPsalms for the High Country, by Peter Bridges The Society March 2, 2020 Beauty, Culture, Poetry 4 Comments Psalm CIV: Benedic, Anima Mea O praise the Lord, my soul.
 The aspens sigh As high above Mount Axtell in blue sky The hawk cries out God’s glory, and the clouds Grow to a thunderhead that blots and crowds Out light.
 The Lord’s electric bolts flash down Demonstrative on forests and the town: If He but touch the hills they quake and smoke.
 The mighty crashes scare and deafen folk As far as the elegant condos.
 Now the sun Returns, and shines on pumas as they run On highest peaks, who seek their meat from God And range down after deer on trails I trod Before the rain, composing hymns of praise To sing in aspen country all my days.
 Psalm CXLIV: Benedictus Dominus The Lord’s bright lightning strikes sharp Whetstone’s peak; We see how small man is beneath these skies.
 Deliver us, O Lord, for we are weak, From preachers of new vanities and lies.
 O bless the Lord, our castle and our shield, Who cares for us though we are small poor things; Who guards our sleek fine Herefords in this field Slaked by canals from Whetstone’s snow-fed springs.
 We pray our sons grow tall in our green county And daughters ski high ridges in deep snow And summers yield us tons of hay, good bounty; We’ll savor August sweetness when we mow.
 O keep us from the peril of the sword; O save our peace and well-loved pastures, Lord.
 Psalm CLVI: Domine, Extra Intellectum O Lord beyond the ken of any mind, We hope for peace and plenty on our earth; For prudence, true compassion, and no lies From leaders who we see are full of vice.
 O Lord of galaxies, our human kind Knows history shows our prayers have little worth.
 What then to do but mutter and chastise?
 But will complaints and grimaces suffice?
 O Lord, we can do much if we are brave Confronting those who fake the truth for gain; Ours is a fair Republic we can save Together in a strong and straight campaign That works to make us free of haughty men, Free of foul threats, equal and proud again.
 Peter Bridges has been hiking and climbing for three decades in the West Elk Mountains near Crested Butte, Colorado.
 He holds degrees from Dartmouth and Columbia and spent a career in the U.S. Foreign Service, ending as ambassador to Somalia.
 His diplomatic memoir, Safirka: An American Envoy, and the biographies of two once famous Americans, John Moncure Daniel and Donn Piatt, were published by Kent State University Press.
 He has self-published a second memoir, Woods Waters Peaks: A Diplomat Outdoors, and a volume of a hundred Sonnets from the Elk Mountains.
 His articles, essays, and poems have appeared in American Diplomacy, Eclectica, Michigan Quarterly Review, Virginia Quarterly Review and elsewhere.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 4 Responses Leo Zoutewelle March 2, 2020 Peter, your psalms speak to us with irresistible energy!
 Thanks, Leo Reply Peter Bridges March 4, 2020 Dear Leo, Thanks for your kind words.
 Peter Reply Rod March 2, 2020 Peter these are absolutely beautiful poems !
 I have never been to Colorado ( though I did recently watch a documentary on the life of John Denver) but you have made me feel like I have.
 I was also reminded of John Greenleaf Whittier as I read.
 There’s nothing better than to see our Creator’s creation creating – thank you for sharing.
 Reply C.B.
 Anderson March 2, 2020 Peter, There’s nothing like mountains.
 For three years I lived in Blue, Arizona (look it up on google maps), and in many ways the experience transformed me.
 I only wish I’d gotten out of the valley more often, but I was tied to a garden beside the Blue River, an alternative version of the Lord’s bounty.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.